Dune (1984 film): Early attempts and Jodorowsky's Dune

 After the book's initial success, producers began attempting to adapt it.
-In mid-1971, film producer Arthur P. Jacobs optioned the film rights to Frank Herbert's 1965 novel Dune, on agreement to produce a film within nine years, but died in mid-1973, while plans for the film (including David Lean already attached to direct) were still in development.
+In mid-1972, film producer Arthur P. Jacobs optioned the film rights to Frank Herbert's 1965 novel Dune, on agreement to produce a film within nine years, but died in mid-1973, while plans for the film (including David Lean already attached to direct) were still in development.

 The film rights reverted in 1974, when the option was acquired by a French consortium led by Jean-Paul Gibon, with Alejandro Jodorowsky attached to direct.
 Jodorowsky approached contributors including the progressive rock groups Pink Floyd and Magma for some of the music, Dan O'Bannon for the visual effects, and artists H. R. Giger, Jean Giraud (a.k.a.
 Mœbius), and Chris Foss for set and character design.
 Potential cast included Salvador Dalí as the Emperor, Orson Welles as Baron Harkonnen, Mick Jagger as Feyd-Rautha, Udo Kier as Piter De Vries, David Carradine as Leto Atreides, Jodorowsky's son Brontis Jodorowsky as Paul Atreides, and Gloria Swanson.
-The project was ultimately canceled for several reasons, largely because funding disappeared when the project expanded into a 10–14 hour epic.
+The project was ultimately canceled for several reasons, largely because funding disappeared when the project expanded into a 10-to-14-hour epic.

 Although their film project never reached production, the work that Jodorowsky and his team put into Dune significantly impacted subsequent science-fiction films.
-In order to obtain funding, a substantial hardback book was produced, with about 20 copies printed, and was presented to many major film studios.
-Copies of the storyboard book, which included the artwork from Foss, Giraud and Geiger, the screenplay, and most details of musical style, were passed around Hollywood.
+To obtain funding, a substantial hardback book was produced, with about 20 copies printed, and was presented to many major film studios.
+Copies of the storyboard book, which included the artwork from Foss, Giraud and Giger, the screenplay, and most details of musical style, were passed around Hollywood.
 The influence on science fiction films such as Star Wars, The Terminator and Flash Gordon was apparent.
 In particular, Alien (1979), written by O'Bannon, shared much of the same creative team for the visual design as had been assembled for Jodorowsky's film.
 A copy of the book sold for over $2 million in late 2021.

 A documentary, Jodorowsky's Dune (2013), was made about Jodorowsky's failed attempt at an adaptation.